ABOUT OCCUPATIONAL THERAPY AND MENTAL HEALTH

 I have proudly been a registered occupational therapist since 2009.
-In my various roles in hospital and community settings, I developed a passion for working with individuals with mental health challenges.
+In my various roles in hospital and community settings providing individual and group therapy, I developed a passion for working with people with mental health challenges.
 In 2015, I set up my private practice as a community therapist to be able to support clients in their journeys towards more satisfying participation in their life's activities.
 An important focus of my services has been helping injured Canadian Forces Veterans to transition to civilian life.
 Through my work with Veterans, I have gained a deep understanding of the impact that physical and emotional trauma has on individuals and their families.

 I am trained in cognitive behavioural therapy (CBT), equine-assisted psychotherapy, mindfulness, occupational performance coaching, and evidence-based interventions for trauma, sleep, and chronic pain.
 A passion and focus of my ongoing professional development throughout my career has been in functional home design, home organization, decluttering and productivity.